moderndatacompany/dataos.info/docs/interfaces/bifrost_new/use_cases.md

     allow: true
 ```

-## How to edit a Use-Case? (optional content)
+## How to edit a Use-Case?

 To edit a Use-Case, you have two options.
 The first method is to delete the existing Use-Case and create a new one with the desired modifications.
 The second method involves editing the Use-Case that was generated during installation, as it's included in the installation file.

-## How to identify authorization atoms? (shift in pep?)

-To identify authorization atoms, navigate to the **Providers** section in Heimdall.
-Here, you can access the authorization atoms associated with each provider.
-For instance, when inspecting the authorization atoms for Lens, you may discover permissions like saving charts, running queries, viewing tabs, saving results, and accessing attribute information.

-Likewise, “Ingress Service” Provider governs and control access to all ingress services within the data OS network.
-Similarly, other providers like Metis contain distinct authorization atoms for various actions such as deleting, writing, and reading, as well as route access, such as admin user privileges.

 ## How to delete a Use-Case?

+To delete a Use-Case:

+1. Navigate to the Use-Case section within Bifrost.
+2. Locate and select the specific use-case you wish to delete.
+3. Scroll down to the options and choose "Delete Use-Case."